Builder examples

 Using multistage builder cache

-Docker multistage build cache can singlehandedly speed up your builds by a lot.
-Currently Kamal only supports using the GHA cache or the Registry cache:
+Docker multistage build cache can speed up your builds.
+Currently, Kamal only supports using the GHA cache or the Registry cache:

 # Using GHA cache